A STEMsaic Portal experience, free to play, teach, and host. See the method →

 Real lab data.
 Real beats.

-Tap to step up to the decks and hear what's hiding in a water sample.
+Tap to step up to the decks and hear what is hiding in a water sample.

 Best experienced with sound on.
 Touch the pads to mix.